phantomaton-ai/aniheim/PLAN.md

 *   **Imports:** `fs`, `path`, `./llm.js`, SDKs (e.g., `@google-cloud/text-to-speech`), `child_process` (for `timidity++`), `abcjs`.
 *   **Exports:** Functions like `async ensureVoiceAudio(filePath, text, settingsPath)`, `async ensureVoiceSettings(filePath, prompt)`, `async ensureScoreSheet(filePath, prompt)`, `async ensureScoreAudio(filePath, sheetPath)`, `async ensureArtworkDef(filePath, prompt)`.
 *   **Interface:** Functions take target file paths and necessary inputs (text, prompts, source paths).
 They are idempotent (check existence first).
 Return `Promise<void>`.

+/comment(user:woe) {
+    Similar to the above, I think we just need `voice.js` and `score.js` (to produce voice and music mp3's) at this point.
+Everything else is text-based, so we can rely on the LLM that generates episodes to generate those details.

+    That said, we should surface clear error messages with line numbers when any of these text-based assets are missing, so that the author LLM knows to fill those in reactively.
+}

 ---